Automatic Segmentation and Location Learning of Neonatal Cerebral Ventricles in 3D Ultrasound Data Combining CNN and CPPN: Discussion

-In this part, the results obtained for accuracy and computing time are discussed in order to conclude on the use of the U-net or the V-net for this application.
+In this part, the results obtained for accuracy and computing time are discussed in order to conclude on the use of the network of \cite{moeskops2016automatic}, the U-net and the V-net for this application.
 Possible explanations of the differences between the results given by these networks are also discussed.\\